 Geographically, the automated microbiology market is studied with respect to five regions, which are North America, Europe, Asia Pacific, Latin America and MEA.
-Among these, North America dominated the market in 2014, owing to the high use of advanced technology in this region, and introduction of advancements in molecular diagnostic tests such as genetic probe.
+Among these, North America dominated the market in 2014, owing to the high use of advanced technology in this region, and the introduction of advancements in molecular diagnostic tests such as genetic probe.
 Over the forecast period, Asia pacific will witness lucrative growth as the consequence of rapidly improving healthcare infrastructure over the coming seven years.
 Moreover, the growing demand for technologically advanced products in this region is expected to further boost the growth of this region.

 The major players of the automated microbiology market are Becton Dickinson and Company, Bio-Rad Laboratories, Inc., bioMeriux, Inc., QIAGEN GmbH, Beckman Coulter, Agilent Technologies, Inc., Gene-Probe, Inc., Affymetrix, Inc., and Abbott Laboratories.